 3. All behavior is purposeful; we are not driven by a cause, but drawn by our goal, which, however, we were free to set in our childhood.
 Once the goal is set we are determined by it in all our action' as if "caught in an iron shirt."

 4. Adler calls his psychology "Individual Psychology," according to the Latin individere, "do not divide."
-The organism-as-a-whole acts and reacts always in totality, never only through one of its parts.Jung
+The organism-as-a-whole acts and reacts always in totality, never only through one of its parts.

+5. An individual's behavior can only be understood in relation to society.
+Here, his specific unique concept of security causes him to develop either cooperative or other methods in his effort to achieve success, based on his fictitious "private logic."
+Adler found that early recollections and dreams have a specific meaning to the individual and fit into his purposeful pattern of behavior.

+6. Adler came to his discoveries from the observation of "abnormal behavior."
+Thus he found a new approach to psychopathology.
+Abnormal behavior, criminal actions, problem children, prostitution, sexual pathology, can be understood by the application of the above mentioned general principles.

+7. Furthermore, an Adlerian also believes in the possibility of altering behavior; this alteration can be achieved by scientfic methods developed by Adler.
+An Alderian applies specific methods of education or psychotherapy in his respective field as teacher, parent, physician etc., based on a framework of general principles.
+They are essentially an attempt to recognize the goal of the individual, his life plan, the methods he uses to relate himself to life, and to give this knowledge to him.
+This understanding provides "insight.
+It is an essentially Adlerian approach to encourage in order to change the patient's misconceptions of life which he formed in his early childhood.
+This enables him to give up his efforts to secure himself according to his private concepts and to accept a cooperative goal.
+Then he can learn to use cooperative methods.
+Adlerian therapy helps him develop his social feeling which we all have at birth but which, according to Adler, has to be developed.

+8. An Adlerian is one who accepts Adler's principles of psychology of psychopathology, and uses his methods, applying his science in all fields of life for the welfare of the people.

+Jung

 Jung's theory divides the psyche into three parts.
 The first is the ego,which Jung identifies with the conscious mind.
 Closely related is the personal unconscious, which includes anything which is not presently conscious, but can be.
 The personal unconscious is like most people's understanding of the unconscious in that it includes both memories that are easily brought to mind and those that have been suppressed for some reason.
 But it does not include the instincts that Freud would have it include.